evert/evert.github.com/_posts/2014/2014-04-13-hawk-problems.md

 Could have built upon Digest auth
 ---------------------------------

-Digest has a lot of good things going for it, and almost is 1:1 in terms of features.
+Digest has a lot of good things going for it, and has a great deal of overlap in features.

-Hawk uses a stronger hash algorithm (hmac-sha256) and forces an extra pre-flighted request to discover the server's nonce.
+Hawks strengths here are that it uses a stronger hash algorithm (hmac-sha256) and unlike Digest, it there's no need for pre-flighted requests to discover the service nonce.
 The latter is also the author's main concern with using Digest instead, as stated in the FAQ.

 An answer to that would have been rather simple though.
 Any server could simply hardcode and document their server-side nonce, rendering the initial